ibexa/documentation-developer/docs/getting_started/install_manually.md

 If Composer asks for your token, you must log in to your GitHub account and generate a new token (edit your profile, go to Developer settings > Personal access tokens and Generate new token with default settings).
-This operation is performed only once when you install eZ Platform for the first time.
+This operation is performed only once when you install eZ Platform Enterprise Edition for the first time.

 !!! enterprise